rafaelofil/techno-shop/README.md

 ## Status

-Project is: in progress, i'll refactor the project.
+Project is: in progress, I'll refactor the project.

 ## Final considerations